Leading to Leadership

 Step 1 - Vision

-The first step in setting goals and priorities is to personally develop what the organization should look like at some point in the future — a vision.
-A junior leader, such as a supervisor or line manager, will mainly be concerned with a department, section, or small group of people.
-While senior leaders set the vision for the entire organization.
-However, both types of visions need to support the organization's goals.
+The first step in setting goals and priorities is to personally develop what the organization should look like at some point in the future — this is a vision.
+A junior leader, such as a supervisor or line manager, will mainly be concerned with a department, section, or small group of people, while senior leaders set the vision for the entire organization.
+However, both types of visions need to support each other and the organization's goals.

 The mission of the organization is crucial in determining your vision.
 Your vision needs to coincide with the big picture.
 The term “vision” suggests a mental picture of what the future organization will look like.
 The concept also implies a later time horizon.
 This time horizon tends to be mid to long term in nature, focusing normally on 1/2 to 5 years in the future for visions affecting the entire organization.
-However, leaders such as supervisors or line managers tend to have shorter time horizon visions —normally a few months to a year.
+However, leaders such as supervisors or line managers tend to have shorter time horizon vision, normally a few weeks to a year.

 The concept of a vision has become a popular term within academic, government, defense, and corporate circles.
 This has spawned many different definitions of vision.
 But, the vision you want should be a picture of where you want your department or organization to be at a future date.
 For example, try to picture what your department would look like if it was perfect, or what the most efficient way to produce your product would look like, or perhaps if your budget was reduced by 10 percent, how could you still achieve the same quality product.